Maine Voices: Social workers are always essential

 Moriah Geer advises hundreds of immigrants, low-income and underserved Mainers and effectively advocates for them to receive the help they need to keep the lights on, a roof over their heads, food in the fridge and access to much needed healthcare.
 Alicia Burke supervises a cadre of case managers who ensure their clients with severe and profound mental illness get much needed health care and services, preventing them from living on the streets or developing advancing illnesses or conditions that are beyond repair.
 Julie Schirmer has counseled patients for years on anxiety, depression and substance use issues, much aggravated and increased by the COVID pandemic.

 The Bureau of Labor Statistics lists social work as one the fastest growing professions in the United States.
 The number of U.S. social workers is expected to rise to more than 800,000 in 2029, up 13 percent from 2019.
-The social work profession is also one of the most diverse of the counseling professions, growing from 26% to 43% of MSW degrees between 2000 and 2019 (cswe.org).
+The social work profession is also one of the most diverse of the counseling professions, growing from 26 to 43 percent of MSW degrees between 2000 and 2019 (cswe.org).

 Yet, social workers need support from our nation.
 The work of many social workers would not be possible without telehealth during these unprecedented times.
 We urge every state legislator to support ongoing telehealth reimbursement legislation at rates equal to in-person visits.
 We also ask that telehealth include audio-only telehealth reimbursement for Mainers who lack the means to participate in video-telehealth visits.
 Representative Hymanson’s LD 333: Act Regarding Telehealth addresses both of these issues.
 The COVID pandemic has revealed telehealth’s ability to increase health and behavioral health care access by decreasing the time and transportation for appointments.

 We believe that reimbursement and parity for telehealth and specifically audio-only telehealth services is a health equity issue.
-Approximately 13% of the US population lacks access to high speed internet, with higher percentages effecting low income, rural, Black, Hispanic and persons living with disabilities (JAMA, 2020).
-30% of persons with incomes less than $30,000 do not have a smart phone.
-40% lack access to a computer or high speed broadband (Pew, 2020).
-From March-June, 2020, 30% of Medicare beneficiaries reported receiving their care through audio-only devices (Health Affairs, 2020).
+Approximately 13 percent of the US population lacks access to high speed internet, with higher percentages effecting low income, rural, Black, Hispanic and persons living with disabilities (JAMA, 2020).
+Thirty percent of persons with incomes less than $30,000 do not have a smart phone.
+Forty percent lack access to a computer or high speed broadband (Pew, 2020).
+From March-June, 2020, 30 percent of Medicare beneficiaries reported receiving their care through audio-only devices (Health Affairs, 2020).

 In the state of Maine, pre-COVID telehealth programs at MaineHealth, Maine’s largest hospital network, had between 1,500 and 2,000 video visits per month.
 By the end of 2020, this number had risen to 40,000 per month (Atwood, Bangor Telehealth, 12/28/2020).
 Telehealth reimbursement must continue after the pandemic crisis, improving access to health and behavioral health services for over-stressed families with young children, persons living with crippling anxiety and depression, and Maine’s growing elderly population.